Chile’s economic resilience.

 Source: https://www.academia.edu/22153397/TOP_5_RISKS_AND_OPPORTUNITIES_CHILE_2016

-Chile has an open economy and therefore connected with the global market through numerous FTA’s signed with major commercial partners.
-Its biggest fiscal revenues come from copper mining exports.
-China became its biggest buyer during the boom of commodities, which came to account for a yearly 5 % growth in the super commodity cycle (2004-2011).
-China’s accelerated growth was a driver in sales around the globe and particularly for Chilean copper exports; however, a fiscal rule in force since transition to democracy (1990) meant the implementation anti-cyclic policies, i.e. Chile wisely invested its revenues from copper sales on infrastructure and public goods and did not exceed imports over export.
-The super commodity cycle allowed for stability and governance and fiscal saving.
-During the 25-year-political cycle, CODELCO, the national-owned copper company accounted for 15% of the country’s GDP.
-Additionally, revenues derive from other raw material exports that include salmon, wood, fruits, and wine, in a diversified export matrix.
+Chile has an open economy, and the country is connected to global markets through several FTAs signed with major commercial partners.
+Chile’s most significant revenues come from copper mining exports.
+China became its biggest buyer during the commodities boom, which accounted for a yearly 5% growth in the super commodity cycle (2004-2011).
+China’s accelerated growth was a driver in sales around the globe, particularly for Chilean copper exports; however, a fiscal rule in force since the transition to democracy (1990) meant the implementation of anti-cyclic policies, i.e., Chile wisely invested its revenues from copper sales on infrastructure and public goods and did not exceed imports over export.
+The super commodity cycle allowed for stability, governance, and fiscal saving.
+During the 25-30 -year-political cycle, CODELCO, the national-owned copper company, accounted for 15% of the country’s GDP.
+In a diversified export matrix, revenues come from other raw material exports, including salmon, wood, fruits, and wine.

-The subprime crisis of 2008 and the European slowdown in 2009 did not hit Chile seriously.
+The 2008 subprime crisis and the 2009 European slowdown did not hit Chile seriously.
 Sound macroeconomic policies, fiscal austerity, and wise investment have provided the necessary shield against economic shocks.
-However, the current volatility in global markets by China’s decision to change its matrix from manufacturing to service-oriented has produced continued uncertainty and instability in global stock markets.
-The fall in commodities, the strengthening of the dollar and FED’s announcement to raise interests provide a negative scenario for Latin America.
-Bloomberg estimates that Chile has a 5% chance to be hit by a recession phase as China continues slowdown.
-Thanks to prudent macroeconomics policies, Standard & Poor’s have again confirmed AA+ on financial resilience in Chile.
+However, the current volatility in global markets due to China’s decision to change its matrix from manufacturing to service-oriented has produced continued uncertainty and instability in global stock markets.
+The fall in commodities, the strengthening of the dollar, and the FED’s announcement to raise interest provide a pessimistic scenario for Latin America.
+Bloomberg estimates that Chile has a 5% chance of being hit by a recession phase as China continues its slowdown.
+Thanks to prudent macroeconomic policies, Standard & Poor’s has again confirmed AA+ on financial resilience in Chile.

 risk opportunity cooper graphic